 Receive Personalized Advice from Dr. Rolf

 While rotator cuff tears and impingement are among the most common shoulder injuries, shoulder pain can be caused by a number of conditions.
-Only a certified orthopaedic specialist can accurately diagnose your condition and prescribe treatment that is appropriate for your specific injury.
+Only a certified orthopedic specialist can accurately diagnose your condition and prescribe treatment that is appropriate for your specific injury.

 For your convenience, Dr. Rolf meets with patients at Beacon’s Batesville, Lawrenceburg, or Northern Kentucky locations as well as Beacon West in Harrison, Ohio.
 Schedule an appointment online to meet with Dr. Rolf to start your journey toward shoulder relief.